Keith Vincent Smith

-Dr Keith Vincent Smith is an Australian writer, historian and journalist.
-He has become a notable specialist on early Sydney and indigenous Australians of the Sydney area, including the lives of the Eora peoples, Bungaree, and Bennelong.
+Dr Keith Vincent Smith (1939 – November 2022) was an Australian writer, historian and journalist.
+He was a notable researcher of early Sydney and Indigenous Australians of the Sydney area, including the lives of the Eora peoples, Bungaree, and Bennelong.

 Early life

-Keith Vincent Smith was born in Ku-ring-gai territory near the lagoon at Dee Why, north of Sydney.
-He grew up on Dee Why Headland within sight of the Barranjoey Lighthouse at the edge of Broken Bay.
+Keith Vincent Smith was born in Dee Why, on the Northern Beaches of Sydney.

 Journalism

-As a journalist, Keith Smith worked on the Sydney Morning Herald and The Australian and was a correspondent for Australian Associated Press in London, Saigon and Sydney.
+As a journalist, Keith Smith worked for the Sydney Morning Herald and The Australian and was a correspondent for Australian Associated Press in London, Saigon and Sydney.
 He was a correspondent covering the Vietnam War.

-Interest in pre-invasion Sydney
+Interest in pre-colonial Sydney

 As a mature student, studying progressively for first, masters, and doctorate degrees at Macquarie University, Smith developed a strong interest in early colonial Sydney and the inhabitants of the area before British colonisation.